ycthao/ReadMeGenerator/Readme/README.md

 ## Question ##

-GitHub: ycthao.github.com
+GitHub: ycthao

-For additional questions, please email me at ycthao@gmail.com with "tell lies only question" in the subject line.
+For additional questions, please email me at ycthao with "create me question" in the subject line.